 With a walkable city center, fabulous food offerings and abundant natural beauty, this is the little city that could.
-Greenville, SC also falls into the super-accessible category, with nonstop flights from 14 cities on the East Coast and Midwest, proximity to I-85 for roadtrippers plus hotels to suit every budget (with even more coming).
+Greenville, SC also falls into the super-accessible category, with an average of 50 nonstop daily departures and direct service to 19 destinations from Greenville-Spartanburg International Airport, proximity to I-85 for roadtrippers, plus hotels to suit every budget (with even more coming).

 Here, five more reasons to come see what the buzz is all about:

 1. The local nature is about to put on a really good show.

 Greenville's home turf is best known as the Upcountry, but the Cherokee version—the Great Blue Hills of God—is what really tips you off to the kind of terrain you'll find here: a vast expanse of river- and cascade-laced mountains.
 And while the foothills are gorgeous year-round, they turn jaw-dropping in spring, as dogwoods and azaleas get the blossom party started.

 To see for yourself, check out the three state parks around Greenville.
 Two of them—Caesars Head and Jones Gap—make up the Mountain Bridge Wilderness Area, where all the hiking is heavenly, but the trail to Raven Cliff Falls is a particular crowd pleaser (picture a creek that tumbles 420 feet down a mountain into a cove).
 The third state park, Paris Mountain, just a few minutes from downtown, is home to great camping, bird watching and boating (with kayaks, canoes and pedal boats for rent).